nicopaik/text-mining/instructions.md

 2. Submit your Project Writeup/Reflection (1 per team, not 1 per person).
 This can be in the form of either:
     + a PDF document pushed to GitHub, or
     + a project web page (if you choose this route, make sure there is a link to your web page in your `README.md` file in your Github repo.)
 3. Create a pull request to the upstream repository.
+Learn [Creating a pull request](https://help.github.com/en/articles/creating-a-pull-request).
-4. Zip the entire project folder to a .zip file and submit it on Blackboard/Assignments/Assignment 2.
+4. **This step is required for everyone.** Zip the entire project folder to a .zip file and submit it on Blackboard/Assignments/Assignment 2.
 Leave the url to your project github repository in the comment area on Blackboard.